Enter your Zip Code to find your nearest dealer:

 Copper pipe with corrosion

 Low pH water is slightly acidic.
-That means it’s more likely to cause corrosion and leach metals from pipes and plumbing fixtures.
+It will likely cause corrosion and leach metals from pipes and plumbing fixtures.

-Health wise, the biggest concern with low pH water comes from homes with copper pipes.
-Acidic water can pull copper from the pipes, carrying those metals into your drinking water.
-While small amounts of copper are an essential part of our diet, significant, long-term exposure can cause health problems
+Health-wise, the biggest concern with low-pH water comes from homes with copper pipes.
+Acidic water can pull copper from the lines, carrying those metals into your drinking water.
+While small amounts of copper are essential to our diet, significant, long-term exposure can cause health problems (Agency for Toxic Substances and Disease Registry).

-Learn more about your water quality and whether it’s time to treat your water below:
+Keep reading to learn more about your water quality and whether it’s time to treat your water.
+Here are the topics we will cover:

 • What Does Low pH Mean?